-Years involved in industry: 70
+Years involved in industry: 85

 Category : Pioneer

-GOTBA Executive 32 years
+GOTBA Executive (32 years)

-Melbourne Greyhound Racing Association Director 8 years
+Melbourne Greyhound Racing Association Director (eight years)

-Ballarat GRC Committee 10 years
+Ballarat GRC Committee (10 years)

-OAM in 2009 for services to Greyhound Racing
+OAM in 2009 for services to Greyhound Racing (2009)

 Schofield’s contribution to greyhound racing stems far wider than his chiropractic brilliance.
 However, he has been involved in virtually every aspect of the sport, including spending a combined total of 56 years as an administrator, 32 of which were as the Executive of the Greyhound Owners, Trainers & Breeders Association [GOTBA].
 “Some wild men had greyhounds when I first got into the sport.
 I always wanted to get into the administration side of things for the betterment of greyhound racing”, said Schofield.

 Schofield fought long and hard for the benefit of Victorian owners, trainers and breeders in an era in which the industry of today would struggle to comprehend.
-Schofield’s son-in-law Dr. John Stephens, the CEO of Greyhound Racing Victoria, explained that administering greyhound racing was particularly tough in George’s era.
+Schofield’s son-in-law Dr. John Stephens, former CEO of Greyhound Racing Victoria, explained that administering greyhound racing was particularly tough in George’s era.
 “The administrators of yesteryear paved the way for the standards of today.
 In the old days there was something like 1500 members of the GOTBA and George was on the Executive.
 The GOTBA was like the union for greyhound racing”, Dr. Stephens said.

 “Increases in prize money was not a given, nor were things like racing vests and kennel blocks that were of a today’s standard.
 George fought hard for a lot of those sorts of things as well as open box draws which for years were conducted by the race clubs.
-The administrators worked extremely hard to put systems in place that could guarantee the integrity of the sport”, Dr. Stephens added.
+The administrators worked extremely hard to put systems in place that could guarantee the integrity of the sport,” Dr. Stephens added.

 Schofield’s time as a committeeman at the Ballarat Greyhound Racing Club was also critical as he worked with the GOTBA to save the club from extinction, while another interesting chapter in his life came with his involvement with a greyhound called Shan’s View.
 George purchased Shan’s View just prior to the 1960 Australian Cup for the then unheard of price of 2,000 pounds [this was a time when 800 pounds bought you a house].